dmayala/Survey/README.md

 Where ```INSERTVARHERE``` is replaced with your own MySQL URI and JWT secret.

 ## Running Locally
-Create the above .env file, then execute the following commands:
+After finishing the above requirements, execute the following commands:
 ```sh
   git clone https://github.com/dmayala/survey.git
   cd survey